Last Updated on January 25, 2021 by Jeremy

 The holiday pop-up Jingle Bar goes after Miracle bar for the title of ‘most decorated' and offers a rather large space that is covered with Christmas decor everywhere you look.

-The cocktails here are a significant miss to us, but the ambiance (and size) is really hard to beat.
+The cocktails here are a significant miss to us, but the over-the-top ambiance is really hard to beat, even if the decorations felt a bit rushed.
 So if you are in the Christmas spirit but would prefer to have a domestic beer over a cocktail, give Jingle Bar a try.

 To wind down this list, we end on a bar that is not a pop-up, but instead changes its decorations for the holiday season.
 This is what is often considered to be the original Pittsburgh Christmas bar, Bob's Garage.